-Ozone therapy* is also a specialty at Nature Medicine and we take pride in teaching this craft to doctors from all over Canada.
+Ozone therapy* is available to PMA members at Nature Medicine and we take pride in teaching this craft to doctors from all over Canada.

 Vitamins and minerals are injected directly into the muscle.
 Injections are administered either in the deltoid muscle of the arm or the gluteal muscles.
 By using this method you can bypass absorption and ensure that the vitamins and minerals go directly into the surrounding tissue.
 The injections can be used as a test for deficiency as well as a treatment.

 *Trigger Point Injection Therapy